yitao-li/cuml-installation-notes/README.md

 to build `cuML` libraries from source.

-NOTE: this is **not** an officially supported release channel (yet).
-Your mileage may vary.
-Also, the build could take quite a while, even on an 8-core machine with modern CPUs.
+NOTE: even though in principle this *should* work, at least on a release branch of the `cuml` repo, this, unlike Conda/Docker, is **not** an officially supported release channel of `cuml` (yet) AFAIK.
+So, your mileage may vary.
+Also, the build could take a non-negligible amount of time, even on an 8-core machine with modern CPUs.